Skip to main content

 Storage & Shelf Stability of HTE

 There's no one magic “minimum temperature,” but think cellar/fridge cool rather than warm.
-For most home users, a sealed jar in a refrigerator drawer strikes a great balance.
+For most home users, a sealed jar in a refrigerator drawer is ideal.

 Buyer's Guide: How to Shop (and Where “for Sale” Actually Matters)